 Guidance on planning and implementing routine environmental radiological monitoring programmes has been published (Environment Agency, FSA and SEPA, 2010).
-In recent years, FSA, SEPA and the Environment Agency have all completed reviews of their environmental radioactivity monitoring programmes.
-Further information is available in earlier RIFE reports (e.g. Environment Agency, FSA, FSS, NIEA, NRW and SEPA, 2017) and the latest information is given in Section 1.1 of the main report.
+In recent years, FSA, SEPA and EA have all completed reviews of their environmental radioactivity monitoring programmes.
+Further information is available in earlier RIFE reports (e.g. Environment Agency, FSA, FSS, NIEA, NRW and SEPA, 2016) and the latest information of reviews is given in Section 1.1 of the main report.